adegard/Python_Music/README.md

 # Python_Music
 minimalist YT music player in terminal.
 Search a song and play it, directly.
-No trasking or API.
+No API needed.

 ## installation